 (Goodbye ‘Hello Dolly’)

 After deleting all of the default and/or unnecessary content that WordPress automatically adds with every new installation, go back to your WordPress Dashboard.
-You will see that the Dashboard is empty and that the only items left are the information panels (e.g. At a Glance, Quick Draft, etc …
+You will see that the Dashboard is empty and that the only items left are the information panels (e.g. Activity, Quick Draft, etc …

-To learn how to edit your WordPress dashboard, see this tutorial:
+To learn more about editing your WordPress dashboard, see this tutorial:

 One last thing to keep in mind with your new WordPress install is that a category called ‘Uncategorized’ is automatically created for your posts …